trumpiter-max/Proactive-cyber-defence/chapter-7-Security.md

 - Default providers are `authui.dll, SmartcardCredentialProvider.dll, and FaceCredentialProvider.dll`, listed in
 `HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\Authentication\Credential Providers`
 - `Winlogon initialization`: when Winlogon initializes, it registers the `CTRL+ALT+DEL` `secure attention sequence (SAS)` -  a special key or key combination to be pressed on a computer keyboard before a login screen, with the system, and then creates three desktops within the `WinSta0` window station
-- `User logon steps`
+- `User logon steps`:
+    - Begin with pressing the `SAS (Ctrl+Alt+Del)`, call `LsaLogonUser`, disable or enable at registry `HKLM\SYSTEM\CurrentControlSet\Control\Lsa`
+    - 2 standard authentication packages: `MSV1_0` and `Kerberos`
 - `Assured authentication`
 - `Windows Biometric Framework`
+    - The Windows Biometric Service `(%SystemRoot%\System32\Wbiosrvc.dll)`
+    - The Windows Biometric Driver Interface (WBDI)
+    - The Windows Biometric API
+    - The fingerprint biometric service provider
+    - The functional device driver for the actual biometric scanner device
 - `Windows Hello`
+    - Fingerprint
+    - Face
+    - Iris

 ---

 ## User Account Control and virtualization

+Run most applications with standard user rights, even though the user is logged in to an account with administrative rights

 - File system and registry virtualization
+    - Enables these legacy applications to run in standard user accounts through the help of file system and registry namespace virtualization
+    - File virtualization: `UAC File Virtualization filter driver (%SystemRoot%\System32\Drivers\Luafv.sys)`
     - Registry virtualization
+        - There are numerous exceptions, such as the following:
+            - HKLM\Software\Microsoft\Windows
+            - HKLM\Software\Microsoft\Windows NT
+            - HKLM\Software\Classes
 - Elevation
-- Requesting administrative rights
+    - Running with administrative rights
-- Auto-elevation
-- Controlling UAC behavior
+        - `Admin Approval Mode (AAM)` mechanism creates one with standard user rights and another with administrative rights
+        -  Over-the-shoulder (OTS) elevation because it requires the entry of credentials for an account that’s a member of the Administrators group
+    - Requesting administrative rights: `Run as Administrator` context menu command and shortcut option to call the `ShellExecute API` with the runas verb
+    - Auto-elevation: require executable file is Windows executable and one of several directories considered secure: `%SystemRoot%\System32` and most of its subdirectories, `%Systemroot%\Ehome`, and a small number of directories under `%ProgramFiles%`
+    - Controlling UAC behavior: The UAC setting is stored in four values in the registry under `HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\System`

 ---

 ## Exploit mitigations

-- Process-mitigation policies
-- Control Flow Integrity
-- Control Flow Guard
+- Process-mitigation policies: `MemGC` to avoid many classes of memory-corruption attacks
+- Control Flow Integrity: validate that the target of an indirect JMP or CALLinstruction is the beginning of a real function, or that a RET instruction is pointing to an expected location, or that a RET instruction is issued after the function was entered through its beginning
+- Control Flow Guard: highly-optimized platform security feature that was created to combat memory corruption vulnerabilities.
+It is an exploit-mitigation mechanism, exists as `Kernel CFG (KCFG)` on the `Creators Update`, terminates process if the target is not at the start of a known function
-- The CFG bitmap
+    - The CFG bitmap:
     - Strengthening CFG protection
     - Loader interaction with CFG
     - Kernel CFG
 - Security assertions
 - Compiler and OS support
 - Fast fail/security assertion codes